CBorowski-dev/docs-operaton-org/content/update/minor/710-to-711/_index.md

 ## Custom Process Applications

-For every process application, the Camunda dependencies should be updated to the new version.
+For every process application, the Operaton dependencies should be updated to the new version.
 Which dependencies you have is application- and server-specific.
 Typically, the dependencies consist of any of the following:

 * `camunda-engine-spring`
 * `camunda-engine-cdi`